monome/dust/docs/jah/r/index.md

 ## Commands

-- `new ss <ModuleName> <ModuleType>` - creates a uniquely named module of given type (see section "Available Modules" below).
+- `new ss <modulename> <moduletype>` - creates a uniquely named module of given type (see section "Modules" below).
 	- Examples: `new Osc MultiOsc`, `new Out SoundOut`
-- `connect ss <ModuleName/Output> <ModuleName/Input>` - connect a modules outputs and module inputs.
+- `connect ss <modulename/output> <modulename/input>` - connects a module output to a module input.
 	- Examples: `connect Osc/Pulse Out/Left`, `connect Osc/Pulse Out/Right`
-- `disconnect ss <ModuleName/Output> <ModuleName/Input>` - disconnect module output from module input.
+- `disconnect ss <modulename/output> <modulename/input>` - disconnects a module output from a module input.
 	- Example: `disconnect Osc/Out Out/Left`
-- `set sf` - sets module parameter referenced in `[arg1]` (expressed as `[ModuleName].[Parameter]`) to `[arg2]`.
+- `set sf <modulename.parameter> <value>` - sets a module parameter to the given value.
+	- Examples: `set Osc.Tune -13`, `set Osc.PulseWidth 0.5`
 - `delete s <modulename>` - removes a module.
 	- Example: `delete Osc`
-	- Examples: `set Osc.Tune -13`, `set Osc.PulseWidth 0.5`

 ### Bulk Commands

-- `bulkset s` - sets module parameters in bulk serialized in a string.
+- `bulkset s <bundle>` - sets module parameters to values based on a bundle of `modulename.parameter` `value` pairs serialized as a string.
-	- Example: `bulkset "Osc.Tune -1 Osc.PulseWidth 0.7"` is the same thing as sending `set Osc.Range -1` and `set Osc.PulseWidth 0.7` TODO: floating point precision?
+	- Example: `bulkset "Osc.Tune -1 Osc.PulseWidth 0.7"` has the same effect as sending `set Osc.Range -1` and `set Osc.PulseWidth 0.7`.
+All parameter value changes are guaranteed to be performed at the same time.
+TODO: floating point precision?

 ### Macro Commands

-- `newmacro ss` - creates a macro for simultanous control of a list of module parameters.
-A requirement for included parameters is  that they adhere to the same spec.
+- `newmacro ss <macroname> <modulename.parameter list>` - creates a uniquely named macro for simultanous control of a list of space delimited module parameters.
+All included parameters must adhere to the same spec.
-	- Example: given two `MultiOsc` modules named `Carrier` and `Operator` `newmacro Tune "Carrier.Tune Operator.Tune"` defines a new macro controlling `Tune` parameter for both modules.
+	- Example: given a `SineOsc` and a `PulseOsc` module named `Osc1` and `Osc2` `newmacro Tune "Osc1.Tune Osc2.Tune"` defines a new macro controlling `Tune` parameter for both modules.
-- `macroset sf` - sets parameters for module parameters included in the macro.
+- `macroset sf <macroname> <value>` - sets value for all module parameters included in a macro.
 Controlling multiple parameters with a macro is more efficient than using multiple `set` commands.
-	- Example: given above `Tune` macro `macroset Tune 30` has the same effect as sending `set Carrier.Tune 30` and `set Operator.Tune 30` commands.
+	- Example: given above `Tune` macro `macroset Tune 30` has the same effect as sending `set Osc1.Tune 30` and `set Osc2.Tune 30` commands.
-- `deletemacro s` - removes a registered macro.
+- `deletemacro s <macroname>` - removes a macro.
 	- Example: `deletemacro Tune`.

 ### Debug Commands

-- `trace i` - determines whether to post debug output in SCLang Post Window (1 means yes, 0 no)
+- `trace i <boolean>` - determines whether to post debug output in SCLang Post Window (`1` = yes, `0` = no)

-## Available Modules
+## Modules

 ### 44Matrix
 - Inputs: `1`, `2`, `3`, `4`